 - Toss a Frisbee, walk your dog or simply settle in the grass at one of many Downtown parks, including Military Park and University Park.

 - Do some family history research or look at interesting pieces of history at the Indiana Historical Society’s William Henry Smith Memorial Library located inside the Eugene and Marilyn Glick Indiana History Center.
 The reference staff can help you find what you’re looking for or you can get a head start using the online catalog.
-Open Monday - Saturday, 10 a.m. to 5 p.m.
+Open Tuesday – Saturday from 10 a.m. to 5 p.m.

 - Be a spectator.
 Many Downtown events are FREE and entertaining to watch.

-- Learn more about Hoosier native Kurt Vonnegut and read a book at the Kurt Vonnegut Memorial Library.
-The library is open daily from noon – 5 p.m. except closed on Wednesdays.
+- Learn about Hoosier native Kurt Vonnegut and read a book by the fireplace at the Kurt Vonnegut Memorial Library.
+The library is open daily (expect for Wednesdays) from noon – 5 p.m.

 - Step back in time and enjoy a stroll through one of Downtown’s restored neighborhoods, like Lockerbie Square.
 Architectural styles abound in this historic, completely restored neighborhood.